 - When has doing something simply out of convenience ever been a good idea? – the main (and best) argument I have heard for taking Matt’s last name despite my personal hesitations, is that it would be convenient.
 If we were both “Herbert” it would be clear what family name our children would have; our future children wouldn’t have to question why mommy has a different last name; in social settings everyone will assume I’m Herbert anyways, etc. Well, I am happy for my children to take Matt’s last name, and I don’t really mind if people call me Mrs. Herbert out of assumption.
 But I will not make a decision to take his last name simply because it is convenient.
 Besides, the endless paperwork associated with changing my last name seems more like an inconvenience.

 I recently told Matt that I would take his last name if it really meant that much to him.
-I regret making that statement, for if I did take his name, it would be out of pity and against my ethos.
+I regret making that statement, for if I did take his name, it would be against my ethos.
 Thankfully, Matt would never want me to do such a thing (although I suspect this will be a topic used to push my buttons for years to come).
 Luckily for you babe, I shall remain, forever and always, the bewildering and savvy, Robyn Waite.

 Robyn Waite (July 17, 2016)